Robot-Inventor/shadowban-scanner/README.md

 <!-- PRIVACY_POLICY_TEXT_START -->
 <!-- THIS SECTION IS GENERATED FROM ./src/_locales/en/messages.json.
 DO NOT EDIT MANUALLY -->

 As a rule, this extension performs all processing on the user's computer.
 No data is transmitted to external servers.
-It also does not access Twitter's internal API by obtaining user credentials without permission, as seen with some other extensions.
+It also does not access X's internal API by obtaining user credentials without permission, as seen with some other extensions.
 Any web pages not included in this extension are subject to their own terms of use and privacy policies.

 <!-- PRIVACY_POLICY_TEXT_END -->